 Here are the common issues:

-“Flippa Scams” – Because of how open the platform is, listing websites is easy, offering a huge number of options but no vetting means there are photoshopped earnings, lies about traffic numbers, and other misleading claims that step over the line straight into scam territory.
+“Flippa Scams” – Because of how open the platform is, listing websites is easy thus offering a huge number of options if you are looking to buy.
+While Flippa does vet listings above $50,000, the ones less than that are not vetted.
+This can lead to photoshopped earnings, lies about traffic numbers, and other misleading claims that step over the line straight into scam territory.
 Due diligence is a must!
 Read this write-up on the most common Flippa scams that I’ve come across

-You’re Responsible for Vetting – No Flippa moderators are confirming the information provided by sellers.
+You’re Responsible for Vetting – No Flippa moderators are confirming the information provided by sellers unless the listing is above the $50,000 valuation range.
 You are 100% responsible yourself for doing the legwork to confirm the numbers the seller provides.

 Over Eager Bidders – Flippa is an auction system and it’s not unheard of for a bidding war to get out of control, making the price far higher than the actual value or even potential value of a site.